Introduction to Data & Events Processing

 Browser Storage Component

-The Browser Storage component lets you add, edit, delete, and retrieve data on your browser.
+The Browser Storage component lets you add, edit, delete, and retrieve data in an end-user's End-users, also known as Express Users, are the individuals accessing an application through Express View.
+In most cases, end-users are the customers using the product. browser.
 The component stores data using the IndexedDB API (application programming interface) call.
-IndexedDB is a large storage system for storing data in your browser.
-As the name suggests, this API call lets you store large amounts of structured, indexed information locally.
+IndexedDB is a large storage system for encrypting and storing data in a browser.
+As the name suggests, this API APIs (application programming interfaces) are a set of protocols and definitions developers use to build and integrate application software.
+APIs act as the connective tissue between products and services. call lets you store large amounts of structured, indexed information locally.
 The API call also lets you filter and search this indexed information.